Fraunhofer-AISEC/cmc/README.md

 about the software running on a platform.
 Thus, a secure base plaftorm is essential for the overall security of the platform.
 This includes the kernel configuration, OS configuration, file systems and software running on the host.
-Some configurations are mandatory for the *cmcd* to work (e.g. TPM-support must be enabled in the kernel configuration).
+Some configurations are mandatory for the *cmcd* to work (e.g., if used, TPM-support must be enabled in the kernel configuration).

 Further information about the platform configuration can be found [here](doc/platform-configuration.md)